Exhibition and Experience Design

 Develops an understanding of small- and large-scale projects.
 Three assignments drawn from such exhibition venues as galleries, museums, trade shows, symposia, and traveling exhibitions are required.
 Students develop exhibition-design programs that include research, programming, space planning, lighting, graphics, audiovisual components, electronic media, and proposal/presentation development.

-ED 584 — Exhibition Development and Evaluation
+ED 584 — Exhibition and Experience Design Development and Evaluation

 3 credits; 6 lab hours